TaneliLab/safe-control-gym/README.md

 # planner config file
 Users can freely check and change the hyperparameters in config files, but the one truly executed is the file planner.yaml

-!! file address error remains to be solved by pathlib, it may cause error when running in other machines.
+!! file address error remains to be solved by pathlib a.s.a.p , it may cause error when running in other machines.

 - planner.yaml: hyperparameters for report
 - fastplanner.yaml: aggressive planning parameters